|Bid||2.00 x 1000|

 |Forward Dividend & Yield||N/A (N/A)|

-Between September 14 and 21, the United States Oil ETF (USO) rose 3.2%, the United States 12-Month Oil ETF (USL) rose 2%, and the ProShares Ultra Bloomberg Crude Oil ETF (UCO) rose 6.2%.
+On November 30–December 7, the United States Oil ETF (USO) and the United States 12-Month Oil ETF (USL) rose 3.5% and 4.6%, respectively.
+The ProShares Ultra Bloomberg Crude Oil ETF (UCO) rose 6.7%.
 These ETFs track US crude oil futures.

 On December 7, the US 10-Year Treasury Constant Maturity Minus 3-Month Treasury Constant Maturity yield spread fell to ~45 basis points—a multiyear low.
 The contraction in the yield spread might be due to investors’ demand for a longer-dated maturity security than a shorter dated security.
 In the last three decades, when the yield spread turned negative, a recession started in the next year.
 Another contraction in the yield spread might be trouble for oil bulls.
 Oil is a growth-driven asset.

 Denbury Resources (DNR) reported earnings 30 days ago.
 What's next for the stock?
 We take a look at earnings estimates for some clues.